Pioneer Sprint Triathlon

 Post race showers will be available at the PORTA pool.
 Racers should tune to 1610 am for the latest race information.

-The final shirt order will be placed by Thursday a.m. of race week.
+The final shirt order will be placed by Monday a.m. of race week.
 We will order some extras but they are on a first come basis.
 You can still register thru and on race day but no shirt is guaranteed.
-The shirt option will be turned off Weds at midnight.
+The on line registration option will be turned off Weds at midnight.

 - Individuals: $48 early thru 11:59pm on 2/28/2017, $53 late from 3/01 thru race day.